Problem

 Outcome

-After renaming your data files to data.json or data.yaml and committing the changes to your VCS, Terraform Enterprise will correctly load the data during policy checks.
-Policies that reference this data will now evaluate successfully, which can be verified by observing successful Policy Evaluations on applicable Terraform runs.
+After you rename your data files to data.json or data.yaml and commit the changes to your VCS, HCP Terraform or Terraform Enterprise will correctly load the data during policy checks.
+Policies that reference this data will then evaluate successfully.
+You can verify this by observing successful policy evaluations on applicable Terraform runs.